GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 It is important to note, that each branch of a pattern-matching expression
-spawns its own *path of execution* which is hard to achieve by using bare functional composition and referential transparency.
+spawns its own *path of execution* which otherwise may be hard to achieve by using only functional composition and referential transparency.
 Functional languages also use pattern matching based on contexts to
 process errors, so the execution flow is not disrupted by exceptions.